-(d) The industrial exposure and viva-voce paper be incorporated in the fourth semester of BBA course with 3 credits and 4.5 hours per week in the following manner:-
+The industrial exposure and viva-voce paper be incorporated in the fourth semester of BBA course with 3 credits and 4.5 hours per week in the following manner

 Component Hours per week

 Communication 1.5

-practicals
+practical's

 Project work 3

 Total 4.5

 - (a) Each batch for practical studies should not have more than 40 students.
-For every batch, 1.5 hours per week have to be allocated for communication practicals and 3 hours per week for the project work. - (b) The evaluation of communication skills external practicals will be based on group discussion(any one topic from the list declared by the university on the day of the exam) and group presentation (any one topic from the list attached herewith). - (c) The project work will be evaluated on the basis of project report and individual viva-voce. - (d) The allocation of marks will be as under:
+For every batch, 1.5 hours per week have to be allocated for communication practicals and 3 hours per week for the project work. - (b) The evaluation of communication skills external practicals will be based on group discussion(any one topic from the list declared by the university on the day of the exam) and group presentation (any one topic from the list attached herewith). - (c) The project work will be evaluated on the basis of project report and individual viva-voce.

+(d) The allocation of marks will be as under:

 Evaluation Internal External

-Communication 15 marks 35 marks
+Communication Practicals 15 marks 35 marks

-Practicals

-Components Group Group presentation Group Group
+Components Group discussion Group presentation making Group discussion Group presentation making

-discussion making discussion presentatio

-6 marks 9 marks 15 marks n making
+Marks 6 marks 9 marks 15 marks 20 marks

-20 marks

-Project work 15 marks 35 marks
+Project work 15 n narks 35 m arks

-Components Project report Viva voce Project Viva voce
+Components Project report Viva voce Project report Viva voce

-6 marks 9 marks report 20 marks
+Marks 6 marks 9 marks 15 marks 20 marks

-15 marks

-Total marks 30 70
+Total marks 30 70 0

-Minimum passing marks 12 (out of 30) 28 (out of 70)
+Minimum passing Marks 12 (out of 30) 28 (out of 70)